MAP 673: Design For Interactive Web Mapping

 Module 03: JavaScript Control Structures

 We consider a technique for making multiple asynchronous HTTP requests to load geometry and data into the map script as separate requests (i.e., separate files).
 Once we do this, we use a nested looping structure to bind attribute data to geometries within the client’s browser to create a choropleth map.
 We then build an HTML standards-compliant UI slider widget allowing the user to sequence through temporal data attributes and update the thematic map by dragging a slider widget.
+The addendum explores how to asynchronously process data in the browser from remote APIs to draw choropleth maps.

 Modules 04 and 05: Diving Deep into The User Experience, UI Interface Prototyping, and Web Map

-Module 08: Final project
+Module 06: Final project proposal

 Course Policies